 Passwords aren’t just “good” or “bad”.
 Just as there are different levels of online paranoia, there are different levels of password security.
 Find out where your password strategy fits and what you can do to make it even stronger.

-Welcome to All Things Secured, my name is Josh and I’m going to start by saying that if you’re just using the same password for all your online logins…I’m not even counting that as a level of security.
+If you’re just using the same password for all your online logins…I’m not even counting that as a level of security.
+That’s simply irrisponsible.

 Level 1: Writing Your Passwords Down